vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 #### VPC SSH keys

 You can use this template to create or return multiple VPC SSH keys by using the `ssh_keys` variable.
-For more information about how to locate an SSH key or create one, see [SSH keys](https://cloud.ibm.com/docs/vpc?topic=vpc-ssh-keys) in the IBM Cloud documentation.
+For more information about locating an SSH key or creating one, see [SSH Keys](https://cloud.ibm.com/docs/vpc?topic=vpc-ssh-keys) in the IBM Cloud documentation.

 #### ssh_keys variable

 Users can add a name and optionally a public key.
-If `public_key` is not provided, the SSH key is retrieved by using a `data` block
+If `public_key` is not provided, the SSH key is retrieved using a `data` block

 ```terraform
   type = list(